AdarshZolekar/Sentiment-Analysis/README.md

 ## Results

-- Algorithm Used: Naive Bayes
+- Algorithm Used: Naive Bayes.

-- Model Accuracy: ~73–78% (depending on dataset and preprocessing)
+- Model Accuracy: ~73–78% (depending on dataset and preprocessing).

 - Confusion Matrix: Displayed in notebook output.